 Jude warns us to not accept the teachings of “ungodly” or “lewd” men (licentious or insolent teachers) who “deny the only Lord God and our Lord Jesus Christ!”
 (Jude 4).

 Please don’t accept human opinion or half-truths on this most vital subject—instead, simply prayerfully and humbly believe God’s word.
-If you have been misled to accept a false or an incomplete Gospel, then please study 1 Corinthians 15:1–4 and then prayerfully read all of the above Scriptures again in your own Bible.
-You may also wish to study: “Two Vital Aspects of the Gospel” and: Do You Believe the True Gospel?
-And please contact a minister for additional counsel.
+If you have been misled to accept a false or an incomplete Gospel, then please study 1 Corinthians 15:1–4 and then prayerfully read all of the above scriptures again in your own Bible.
+You may also wish to study John 3:16: Hidden Truths of the Golden Verse and: Do You Believe the True Gospel?
+Order them, free of charge, today.